Chapter 7 Probability

 Sometimes, these probabilities may appear to be at odds with what we see in the real world, especially when we have a small sample size.
 Think about the flip of a coin.
 Theoretically, unless the coin is rigged, \(P(H)=P(T)=.50\).
 So, if we flip the coin 10 times, should we expect 5 Heads and 5 Tails?
 If you’ve ever flipped a coin ten times in a row, you know that you don’t always end up with five “Heads” and five “Tails.”
 But, in the long run, with many more than ten coin flips, the outcomes of coin tosses converge on \(P(H)=.50\).
 I illustrate the idea of long run expected values below using small and large samples of coin tosses and rolls of a die.

-The graph shown below in figure 7.2 illustrates the simulated20 coin toss outcomes using different numbers of coin tosses, ranging from ten to two-thousand tosses.
+The graph shown below in Figure 7.2 illustrates the simulated18 coin toss outcomes using different numbers of coin tosses, ranging from ten to two-thousand tosses.
 In the first four simulations (10, 20, 60, and 100 tosses), the results are not very close to expected outcome (50% “Heads”), ranging from 30% to 58%.
-However, for the remaining ten simulations (150 to 2000 tosses), the results are either almost exactly on target or very slightly different than the expected outcome.
+However, for the remaining ten simulations (150 to 2000 tosses), the results are either almost exactly on target or very slightly different from the expected outcome.

 We can work through the same process for rolling a fair six-sided die, where the probability of each of the six outcomes is 1/6=.167.
-The results below summarize the results of rolling a six-sided die 100 times (on the left) and 2000 times (on the right), using a solid horizontal line to indicate the expected value (.167).
+The results in Figure 7.3 summarize the outcomes of rolling a six-sided die 100 times (on the left) and 2000 times (on the right), using a solid horizontal line to indicate the expected value (.167).
 Each of the six outcomes should occur approximately the same number of times.
 On the left side, based on just 100 rolls of the die, the outcomes deviate quite a bit from the expected outcomes, ranging from .08 of outcomes for the number 3, to .21 of outcomes for both numbers 2 and 4.
 This is not what we expect from a fair, six-sided die.
-But if we increase the number of rolls to 2000, we see much more consistency across each of the six numbers on the die, and all of the proportions are very close to .167, ranging from .161 for the number 1, to .175 for the number 4.
+But if we increase the number of rolls to 2000 (right side of Figure 7.3, we see much more consistency across each of the six numbers on the die, and all of the proportions are very close to .167, ranging from .161 for the number 1, to .175 for the number 4.

 The coin toss and die rolling simulations are important demonstrations of the Law of Large Numbers: If you conduct multiple trials or experiments of a random event, the average outcome approaches the theoretical (expected) outcome as the number of trials increases and becomes large.